 New after hour EMERGENCY cell number 435-650-5931

 Dr. Boyd Thayn opened the Animal Hospital after graduating in 1976.
 Our main focus is caring for dogs, cats and other small animals but we can also care for your large animals when needed.
 We are the only local hospital accredited with the American Animal Hospital Association (AAHA).
 We have been a member hospital since 1982 and are continually striving to provide the best care for your best friend.
-In October 2012 we had our most recent AAHA evaluation was in November 2016 and while they constantly provide us with valuable information and ideas to improve the quality of care for our pets we will normally have an inspection from AAHA every 3 years.
+Our most recent AAHA evaluation was in November 2016 and while they constantly provide us with valuable information and ideas to improve the quality of care for our pets we will normally have an inspection/evaluation once every 3 years.
 We are proud that we have been able to maintain our accreditation for over 35 year.
 We are available for routine examinations and vaccinations, routine surgeries as well as some orthopedic work.
 We offer the most up to date in hospital lab testing equipment and a fully stocked pharmacy.
 We also provide x-ray, dental, boarding and many other services.
-The goal for Dr. Thayn and his caring staff is to always provide the best veterinary care at reasonable prices.
+The goal for Dr. Thayn, Dr. Harmer and our caring staff work hard to provide the best veterinary care at reasonable prices.